rizinorg/book/src/analysis/code_analysis.md

 age 0x8048337 0x80483e0
 ```

-Use `axt*` to split the radare2 commands and set flags on those corresponding XREFs.
+Use `axt*` to split the rizin commands and set flags on those corresponding XREFs.

 Also under `ax` is `axg`, which finds the path between two points in the file by showing an XREFs graph to reach the location or function.
 For example: